projectcapsule/capsule/docs/operator/references.md

         storage: <value>
 ```

-Please, refer to [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) documentation for the types of limits you can assign.
+Please, refer to [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) documentation for the subject.

 The assigned LimitRange is inherited by any namespace created in the tenant